-Monsanto Co., (MON) the world’s largest seed company, filed a patent-infringement lawsuit against DuPont Co.
-(DD) and its Pioneer Hi-Bred unit over a quicker way to develop new seeds with fewer failures.
+Monsanto Co., (MON:US) the world’s largest seed company, filed a patent-infringement lawsuit against DuPont Co.
+(DD:US) and its Pioneer Hi-Bred unit over a quicker way to develop new seeds with fewer failures.

 Pioneer’s laser-assisted seed selection infringes Monsanto patents covering a method known as seed chipping, a way of testing the genetics of a large batch of seeds while maintaining their ability to be planted, Monsanto said.

 The new complaint, filed June 18 in federal court in St. Louis, expands the legal battle between the two largest seed companies.
 Pioneer sued Monsanto in 2011 over ways to produce corn seed and a 2009 patent suit Monsanto filed against Pioneer over herbicide-resistant corn and soybean seeds is scheduled for trial next month.

 “We believe this latest suit by Monsanto is without merit, and we will vigorously defend our position in court,” Dan Turner, a spokesman for DuPont, said in an e-mailed statement.
 “Monsanto continues to use litigation in an attempt to limit Pioneer from being an effective competitor.
 This tactic has not worked in previous cases, and it will not work in this matter.”

 Seed chipping enables automated sampling of material from seeds without harming their viability.
 Researchers can cull individual seeds to choose ones that have desired traits and reject others.
 The process shaves months off the development cycle and eliminates waste, according to the complaint.